DalphanDev/shoe-img-recog/README.md

-# Overview

-This project is meant to use image recognition to identify shoe models and then proceed to narrow it down to the specific sku of the shoe.
+# Image Recognition for Shoe SKU Identification

-This project is being built for Notify, which they intend to incorporate into their monitors and ping for profitable skus.
-This could prove helpful in the future if stores ever start messing with the titles but still uploading correct images of the product.
+This project aims to identify shoe models and specific SKUs using image recognition.
+It is built for Notify to incorporate into their monitors and notify users of profitable SKUs.
+This can be particularly helpful for stores that obfuscate product titles but still upload correct images, such as TheBetterGeneration.

+## Table of Contents

+- **Overview**
+- **Specifications**
+- **Dataset Structure**

+## Overview

+- **Project Goal**: Use image recognition to identify shoe models and narrow down to specific SKUs.

+- **Target Application**: Notify's monitors and profitable SKU pings.

-One store that currently does this is TheBetterGeneration.
-Using this method could make a TheBetterGeneration bot that only runs for profitable skus.
+- **Potential Use Case**: A TheBetterGeneration bot that only runs for profitable SKUs.

+## Specifications

+- **Training**: 70 images per folder
+- **Testing**: 15 images per folder
+- **Validation**: 15 images per folder

+## Dataset Structure

+The dataset will be divided into three folders: Training, Testing, and Validation.
+Images will be distributed across these folders as follows:

+- **Training Folder**: Contains 70 images per category for training the model.
+- **Testing Folder**: Contains 15 images per category for testing the model's performance.
+- **Validation Folder**: Contains 15 images per category for validating and fine-tuning the model.